kneron/document_center/docs/toolchain/manual_5_nef.md

 ktc.combine_nef(nef_path_list, output_path = "/data1/combined")
 ```

-Here the `nef_path_list` shall be a list of the `str` which are the path to the nef files you want to combine.
-It should not be empty.
-And the second argument is optional.
-It should be the output folder path of the combined nef.
-By default, it should be `/data1/combined`.
+Below is the API.
 The return value is the output folder path.

-The combined nef file would be under the output folder and be named as `models_<target>.def`.
-For example, if your target platform is 520, the result file name would be `models_520.nef` inside the output folder.
+Args:

+* nef_list (List[str]): a list of nef file paths to combine.
+* output_path (str, optional): output folder name.
+Defaults to /data1/combined.
+The nef path would be /data1/combined/models_<target>.nef.

 Here is an usage example.
 Suppose you have three 520 nef files: `/data1/model_32769.nef`, `/data1/model_32770.nef` and `/data1/model_32771.nef`.
 Then you can use the following code to combine them.
 The result is "/data1/combined/models_520.nef"